On This Page:

 Try launching the Structure Editor.
 If it still doesn't work, try the following steps, then repeat the applet activation steps above:

-- Click the Java icon (near the bottom) to open the Java Control Panel.
+- Open the Java Control Panel.

 - In the Java Control Panel, on the "General" tab, click "Settings".